studyingChristianity/symbols/*journal.md

 # Mon, 11/3/2025

 Gods' race is still ongoing.
-Technologies v.s.
-Nature.
+[Technologies, Decentralized] v.s.
+[Nature, Centralized].

 In the end, drug addicts are that way because of their DNAs.